 Their latest single, All I Want Is Your Love, will be out Friday, February 17 on Cricket Records.

 The band’s first release of the year mixes a distinct retro soul vibe with their signature lush sound.
 The upbeat and romantic song takes equal influence from artists like Curtis Mayfield and Curtis Harding as it does from a band like TOPS.
 The band has cultivated a 60s and 70s inspired sound in much of their music that pays clear homage to their influences, and this track is no exception.

-The group’s debut album, Daytime/Nighttime, showcases an eclectic blend of influences filtered through the lens of indie and psychedelic rock.
+Their debut album, Daytime/Nighttime, is also out now on Cricket Records.
+The album showcases an eclectic blend of influences filtered through the lens of indie and psychedelic rock.

 The influence of improvisation from the jazz scene and the jam band scene alike is evident on most of the tracks, notably Annabel Lee, What’s Your Name, and the closing track, White Sands.
 In this context, the five members strive to make their improvisation as natural and authentic as possible, while taking care not to favor self-indulgence over tasteful and nuanced construction of the jam.

 The folk rock and roots rock sounds of groups like The Byrds, The Grateful Dead and The Band unmistakably shine through in tracks such as Don’t Think It Even Matters, House of Blue Lights, and Only the Sky Is Blue.
 Classic 1960s psychedelic rock influence from Jefferson Airplane, The 13th Floor Elevators, and The Doors permeates aforementioned tracks White Sands and Don’t Think It Even Matters, as well as the Santana influenced track I’m Gonna Lose My Head.